ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 Let's explore the common practice of writing pandas code and try to point out the major problems in such approaches.

-Intially, I will show the general workflow that most of us follow while using pandas.
+Initially, I will show the general workflow that most of us follow while using pandas.
 I will be performing some analysis on the real COVID 19 dataset of the U.S. states obtained from
-[The COVID Tracking Project](https://covidtracking.com/) which is avilable under the [Creative Commons CC BY-NC-4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
-The dataset is updated each day between 4pm and 5pm EDT.
+[The COVID Tracking Project](https://covidtracking.com/) which is available under the [Creative Commons CC BY-NC-4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
+The dataset is updated each day between 4 pm and 5 pm EDT.

 After showing the common approach, I will point out the major pitfalls and then move on to the solution.